emory-courses/dsa-java/doc/java_programming.md

 It is often the case that you do not have an access to change the code in a super class unless you are the author of it.
 Even if you are the author, changing the code in a super class is not recommended.
-> What is it not recommended to change the code in a super class?
+> Why is it not recommended to change the code in a super class?

 How about we override the `add()` method as follows?